research

 The Bang for the Buck: Aggregate Impact of Firm-Level R&D Incentives

-with Daniel Robbins and Petr Sedláček ; submitted
+with Daniel Robbins and Petr Sedláček ; submitted; available as The Productivity Institute Working Paper 062

 [show abstract]